 Check the brake fluid level in the reservoir.
-If the fluid level is below the MIN line (1) or the brake warning light comes on, add Genuine NISSAN Super Heavy Duty Brake Fluid or equivalent Genuine NISSAN Brake Fluid or equivalent DOT 3 fluid up to the MAX line (2).
+If the fluid level is below the MIN line 1 or the brake warning light comes on, add Genuine NISSAN Brake Fluid or equivalent DOT 3 fluid up to the MAX line 2.
 If fluid must be added frequently, the system should be checked by a NISSAN dealer.